 5. Track your kids

 Kids always find ways to pull disappearing acts.
-Luckily, with kids’ wearable tracking devices, you’ll know exactly where to find them.
+Luckily, with kids’ smartwatches and GPS trackers, you’ll know exactly where to find them.
 Now you can visit busy tourist attractions, crowded theme parks, and more without the constant anxiety of possibly losing your child.

 These wearable GPS devices come with a wide range of capabilities so you can decide just how much protection you need.
 They also come in fun colours and designs, and some even include games, making them more appealing to your kids.